 - ________ shows a positive attitude with classmates in group projects and activities, and both takes and gives suggestions and directions effectively.

 - ________ shows maturity when solving problems with classmates and uses good communication.

 - ________ excels at applying what he/she learns in the classroom to real-world and real-life situations.

 - It has been a pleasure to have _______'s enthusiasm, positivity and maturity in my class.

-- ________ is an enthusiastic member of the class and shows willingness to learn.
+- ________ is an enthusiastic member of the class and shows a willingness to learn.

 - ________ shows responsible behavior, works well with a group and shows appreciation for the efforts of classmates.

-- ________ is focused during class and contributes ideas willingly.
+- ________ is focused during classroom activities and willingly participated in class discussions.

 - ________ performs independent work with confidence and focus.

 - ________ works independently and takes pride in work done well.